luski/bookmarks-manager/README.md

 Walker integration is complete!
 See [WALKER_INTEGRATION.md](WALKER_INTEGRATION.md) for detailed usage instructions.

 **Quick Start:**
+1. Run the setup script: `./scripts/setup-walker-integration.sh`
-1. Make sure `elephant` is running
+2. Make sure `elephant` is running
-2. Open Walker (your configured keybind)
+3. Open Walker (your configured keybind)
-3. Type `!` to search bookmarks exclusively, or just search normally to see bookmarks in results
+4. Type `!` to search bookmarks exclusively, or just search normally to see bookmarks in results
-4. Press Enter on a bookmark to open it in your browser
+5. Press Enter on a bookmark to open it in your browser
-5. Select "Add New Bookmark" to add URLs from your clipboard
+6. Select "Add New Bookmark" to add URLs from your clipboard

 The integration uses Elephant's Lua menu system to dynamically query the bookmark database and display results in Walker.